Sign In

 Research

 From the practical application of makeup to life working as an MUA, there is a wealth of information available to further your knowledge of makeup and the craft.
 Do your research on makeup designers, SFX and areas of makeup application you are unfamiliar with.
-Supervisors and key MUA’s are going to want to know you are furthering your development and technique.
+Supervisors and designers are going to want to know you are furthering your development and technique.
 Demonstrating your ability to be proactive is hugely beneficial, although supportive there will be no hand-holding in the Makeup Department as there simply isn’t the time.
 There are a host of blogs, books and internet resources available to gain further insight into the work of the MUA, and although nothing is going to beat practical application they give you a feel for life on set.
 So hit the library and keep searching on Google, here is a selection to get you started:

 Network